These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 Who I was

-When I first entered Steve Horsmon’s Roundtable community after a powerful consultation a handful of years ago, I felt out of place at first.
+When I first entered Steve Horsmon’s Roundtable community after a powerful consultation a handful of years ago, I felt out of place.

 My wife wasn’t telling me she wanted space.
 She wasn’t having an emotional or physical affair.
 I wasn’t in a sexless marriage, and we weren’t facing an imminent separation or divorce.